0xb0b1/0xb0b1/README.md

 ## ➤ About me

 - Teaching myself about programming in general since 2014(I know, I know).
-- Working as a Software Engineer building applications with JavaScript/Typescript, React.js/Next.js/React Native, Vue/Quasar and NODE.
+- Working as a Software Engineer.
-- Coding personal projects with Golang.
+- Frontend: React.js, Vue.js, Next.js, TailwindCSS, React Query.
+- Backend: Node, Nest.js, Golang, MySQL.
-- I also have a Passion about static typed languages like Typescript and Haskell.
+- I also have a Passion about static typed languages like Haskell and Functional like Clojure.
 - Linux/*UNIX lover.
 - Playing the drums as a Hobby.